Wall Street's Big Money Is Betting On Biden And Democrats In 2020

 "I'd like there to be a right-of-center, limited-government party ... which is not the Trumpist Republican Party," Redleaf says.

-Redleaf is wary of Democrats, and has no particular affection for Biden.
+Redleaf is wary of Democrats and has no particular affection for Biden.

-But the former vice president is a known commodity on Wall Street and is widely seen as a more centrist, acceptable alternative to more liberal Democrats who ran for president, such as Massachusetts Senator Elizabeth Warren.
+But the former vice president is a known commodity on Wall Street and is widely seen as a more centrist, acceptable alternative to more liberal Democrats who ran for president, such as Massachusetts Sen. Elizabeth Warren.

-Biden has also been a top recipient of financial industry money for decades, as a senator from Delaware, home to financial and credit card companies.
+Biden has also been a top recipient of financial industry money for decades as a senator from Delaware, home to financial and credit card companies.

 "He's not somebody that the industry is particularly afraid of," Bryner says.
-"So I think that we would see them kind of hopeful that he would be a more moderating influence whereas Trump can be quite unpredictable."
+"So I think that we would see them kind of hopeful that he would be a more moderating influence, whereas Trump can be quite unpredictable."